digitranslab/jumpstart/docs/versioned_docs/version-2.5.0/data-sources/athena.md

 ## Connection

-ToolJet requires the following to connect to your Athena.
+JumpStart requires the following to connect to your Athena.

 - **Database**
 - **S3 output location**